gabriel1628/Formation-Data-Scientist-OC/README.md

 This repository contains the different projects I've done during my Data Scientist training at OpenClassrooms.

+The *my_functions.py* file is a module containing functions used in some projects.

 # Data sets

 The data sets of the projects can be found at the following addresses :